Javierenrique00/minio_Music_Server/README.md

 I made a Android program called MMEClient, to read the index and download music from your Minio server.
 (Android program is in developer stage, free version available)

-If you have some storage in the cloud that can work with direct links, also is a good place to put the music files and the index file.
+If you have some storage in the cloud that can work with direct links you can use Minio Music Server.
 You can also create by hand the "music.index" file and use the MMEClient Android program to search/download music files.
 To see a description of the "Music.index" file [here](doc/indexDescription.md)

 CLoud Storages that are proven and worked with the MMEClient: Minio, Azure object storage, Google CLoud Storage, Amazon S3, PCloud (Direct Links enabled with Public access ), BackBlaze B2.

-So you have plenty of options to storage your files.
+So you have plenty of options for storing your files.
 Each cloud provider have special and different procedures to enable direct links and anonymous public access.

-MMEClient can use more than one (1) cloud provider, and has no limit in the number of files.
+MMEClient can use more than one (1) cloud provider, and has no limit in the number of files and work also with encrypted index file.

 ![Icon](./doc/images/opc2_128.jpg "Icon")